Last updated: 27 Nov 2017

 As the Government seeks to deliver more services to the right people for less—data will become crucial to that success.

 The Hon Angus Taylor MP, Assistant Minister for Cities and Digital Transformation, Chief Data Analytics Officer Public Sector Forum, 3 May 2017.

 data.gov.au provides an easy way to find, access and reuse public datasets from government.
 The main purpose of the site is to encourage public access to and reuse of public data.
-It was established to support open government initiatives and is supported and operated by the Department of the Prime Minister and Cabinet.
+It was established to support open government initiatives and is supported and operated by the Digital Transformation Agency.

 Improved integration and use of data holdings is another key APS focus.
 The Data Integration Partnership for Australia is a coordinated, APS-wide investment to maximise the use and value of the government’s vast data assets.
 The partnership aims to improve data integration and analysis and allow cost effective and timely insights into data, while preserving privacy.

 In making data open to others to use and reuse, APS agencies must maintain the security and privacy of the data they hold.
 Meeting this obligation is paramount to ensuring the Australian public trusts how the APS uses the data it collects about individuals and businesses.